KMC-Workshop2024/mobiflight-panels/aircraft/airbus-a32x/pedestal/mcdu/README.md

 either traditional components ie. 3mm LED or surface mount components.

+**The Screen** - It's better to use a 5' screen, this is also the most suitable screen for MCDU at present.
+Reference @datamann

 **Additional function buttons** - If discreet additional function buttons are desired they can be put in place of the top 5 indicator LEDs and used for functons such as